 1.6 IESO Authorities and Obligations Regarding the Operation of the IESO-Administered Markets

-1.6.1 The following parameters of the day-ahead market calculation engine, pre-dispatch calculation engine and real-time calculation engine shall be as specified from time to time by the IESO Board:
+1.6.1 The following parameters of the day-ahead market calculation engine, pre-dispatch calculation engine and real-time calculation engine shall be as specified from time to time by the IESO:

-1.6.1.1 the maximum market clearing price;
+1.6.1.1 the maximum market clearing price shall be $2,000/MWh;

-1.6.1.2 the maximum operating reserve price;
+1.6.1.2 the maximum operating reserve price shall be $2,000/MWh;

-1.6.1.3 the constraint violation penalties; and
+1.6.1.3 the constraint violation penalties as specified in the applicable market manual; and

-1.6.1.4 the settlement floor price for energy.
+1.6.1.4 the settlement floor price for energy shall be -$100/MWh.

-1.6.2 The IESO Board shall establish floor prices for energy offers from a registered market participant associated with a variable generation resource and for energy offers from a generation resource that has a component classified as flexible nuclear generation, in accordance with the applicable market manual.
+1.6.2 The IESO shall establish floor prices of -$3/MWh and -$15/MWh for energy offers from a registered market participant associated with a variable generation resource and a floor price of -$5/MWh for energy offers from a generation resource that has a component classified as flexible nuclear generation, in accordance with the applicable market manual.